Artii4/Colors.h/README.md

 eraseLine(position::ALL);           // Deletes text on line

 // Clearing terminal
-eraseScreen();                      // Clears from cursor to end eraseScreen(position::TOEND);       // Clears from cursor to end (explicit) eraseScreen(position::TOBEGINNING); // Clears from cursor to beginning eraseScreen(position::ALL);         // Clears all eraseScreen(position::CLEAR);       // Deletes lines in scrollback buffer
+eraseScreen();                      // Clears from cursor to bottom of console/terminal eraseScreen(position::TOEND);       // Clears from cursor to bottom of console/terminal (explicit) eraseScreen(position::TOBEGINNING); // Clears from cursor to beginning of console/terminal eraseScreen(position::ALL);         // Clears all
+eraseScreen(position::CLEAR);       // Deletes lines in scrollback buffer of console/terminal

 // Enumerations:
 //